Elevator operator: Historic description

+For many years, elevators in public buildings were operated by an employee of the business, who doubled as a friendly guide to tenants of the building or departments of the store.
+In many cases, the operator had the responsibility of ensuring safe loading, door closure, and synchronizing the floor of the elevator cabin with that of the building.
+And in the event of mechanical problems, they would be a calming influence while waiting for the repair technician.
+The operator might have been someone incapable of other work, such as an injured veteran.

 Being an effective elevator operator required many skills.
 Manual elevators were often controlled by a large lever.
 The elevator operator had to regulate the elevator's speed, which typically required a good sense of timing to consistently stop the elevator level with each floor.
 In addition to their training in operation and safety, department stores later combined the role of operator with greeter and tour guide, announcing product departments, floor by floor, and occasionally mentioning special offers.